The 8 Limbs of Yoga - Satya

 Such a simple vow, the promise to be honest, but much more difficult to consistently fulfil.
 Small untruths litter our communications with each other.
 We lie about the reason we are late, or the reason we can't make an event, how much we spent on a shopping trip, how much yoga we did today or how much time we spent fruitlessly surfing the internet.
 Other people may never know (or care) that we lied, but we know and we weigh ourselves down with it.

 It can therefore be very liberating to tell the truth.
-In a sense, telling the truth allows us to be totally human (with all of our weaknesses and all the mistakes we make) and to be content with that perfect imperfectness.
+In a sense, telling the truth allows us to be totally human, accepting of our weaknesses and all of the mistakes we make, and content with that perfect imperfectness.
 For example, if we admit that we are late because we overslept (instead of blaming the traffic), we are admitting to our mistake with the confidence that it doesn't have anything to do with who we are as a person.
-We will not be the first or the last person to be unable to get out of bed in the morning!
+Everybody gets up late sometimes.
 We make the choice to be honest, rather than to find a false explanation that might conform more to what is expected of us (or what we expect from ourselves).
 We choose to feel better on the inside, rather than to look better on the outside.

 There are times when it might be hurtful to tell the truth, so we temper our honesty with kindness (ahimsa) - if telling the truth will hurt somebody, then it might be better to say nothing.
 And satya doesn't give you license to go and tell the person you dislike all the bad thoughts and feelings you have about them.
 Be wise, be kind, do your best.
 As the Mahabharata advises: